materia-dex/materiadex-com/src/pages/docs/materia/12-proposals/02-updating-contracts.md

 The steps to update the DFO double proxy are:

 1. Deploy the new double proxy
-2. Set the new double proxy address in all the contracts that implement the `byDFO` modifier, this step is very important, an oversight here can lead to fatal consequences where the DFO lose the control over a contract.
+2. Set the new double proxy address in all the contracts that implement the `byDFO` modifier, this step is very important, an oversight here can lead to fatal consequences where the DFO loses control over a contract.
 3. Set the new double proxy in the DFO proxy.

 ## Code example